-From April 2013 - Each month we will choose our favourite recorded wildlife sighting and post it on our New Favourites page (See menu Above).
+Now and then we also choose our favourite recorded wildlife sightings and post them on our New Favourites page (See "features" menu Above).
 Could your next recorded sighting be our next favourite?

 We've tried to cover all possible queries in our help page.
 You can take a look at it here or click on the menu button at the top of this page